KimikaTeorikoa/python-notes-tccm/intro.md

-# Setting yourself up for the Programming in Python Course
+# Programming in Python Course

 Welcome to the course.
 In the next few weeks we will try you with the tools to understand software programming and, speciphically, programming